 they'd have to do it all over again.

-The first time the client saw the new code I wrote for them run, they
+A week or so later the first time the client saw the new code I wrote for them run, they

 hit the button to start the import and after a few seconds asked "Is

 there any way you can put up a status window so we'll know how much

 longer it will be until the import is done?"
 She had just finished that

 sentence when the window popped up saying the import was done.
 "That

 couldn't have worked.
 It was too fast." but when she checked it,

 everything was perfect.
 "Wow - if it is that fast I guess we don't need

 a status window!"

 Now they import 50,000 records in under 30 seconds!
 To accomplish this, I ended up rewriting the import code